 On successful completion of the module, students will be able to demonstrate through description a detailed understanding of the main different types of musical sources created between the 17th and mid-19th centuries

-On successful completion of the module, students will be able to apply appropriate editorial methodologies and their conventions to specific situations
+On successful completion of the module, students will be able to identify and apply appropriate editorial methodologies and their conventions to specific situations

 On successful completion of the module, students will be able to apply in advanced critical thinking and enquiry to solving unfamiliar editorial and philological challenges